J-Victo/JamesSeleniumWebDriverAllCommands/README.md

-# JamesSeleniumWebDriverAllCommands
+# SeleniumWebDriverAllCommands
-Inspecting Element with Selenium WebDriver Commands
+This repository contains codes that demonstrate Selenium Commands